hisatakeishida/hisatakeishida/README.md

 - 👋 Hi, I’m @hisatakeishida
 - 👀 I’m interested in Genomic analysis of Coral and its Symbiodiniaceae
-- 🌱 I’m currently working on RNA modification of Zooxanthellae
+- 🌱 I’m currently working on RNA modification of Effrenium voratum